getsentry/sentry-docs/src/wizard/dotnet/index.md

 You can find an example ASP.NET MVC 5 app with Sentry integrated [on this GitHub repository.](https://github.com/getsentry/examples/tree/master/dotnet/AspNetMvc5Ef6)

-See the following examples that demonstrate how to integrate Sentry with various frameworks.
+In addition, these examples demonstrate how to integrate Sentry with various frameworks:

 - [Multiple samples in the `dotnet` SDK repository](https://github.com/getsentry/sentry-dotnet/tree/main/samples) (**C#**)
 - [Basic F# sample](https://github.com/sentry-demos/fsharp) (**F#**)